Codium-ai/pr-agent/docs/docs/tools/improve.md

 /improve --pr_code_suggestions.some_config1=... --pr_code_suggestions.some_config2=...
 ```

-For example, you can choose to present the suggestions as commitable code comments, by running the following command:
+For example, you can choose to present the suggestions as committable code comments, by running the following command:
 ```
-/improve --pr_code_suggestions.commitable_code_suggestions=true
+/improve --pr_code_suggestions.committable_code_suggestions=true
 ```

 ![improve](https://codium.ai/images/pr_agent/improve.png){width=512}